 Bard offers B.A. degrees in nearly 50 academic programs in four divisions, and a five-year B.S./B.A. degree in economics and finance.
 The Bard College Conservatory of Music

-offers a five-year program in which students pursue a B.Music and a B.A. in a field other than music.
-Bard and its affiliated institutions also offer A.A. and B.A. degrees through the high schools and early colleges (see below), and through the Bard Prison Initiative
+offers a five-year program in which students pursue a dual degree—a B.Music and a B.A. in a field other than music.
+Bard and its affiliated institutions also grant the following undergraduate degrees: A.A. at Bard High School Early College

-at six penal institutions in New York State.
+at six correctional institutions in New York State.

 High Schools and Early Colleges